-If an organization is experiencing problems with its Citrix infrastructure, Goliath Technologies’ Topology View is not typically going to display that one individual component in red, while everything else on the chart is shown in green.
+If an organization is experiencing problems with its Citrix infrastructure, Goliath Technologies’ Topology View is going to display that one individual component in red, while everything else on the chart is shown in green.
 The reason for this is that there is a complex structure of interdependencies between the components.
 Therefore, if one infrastructure component is experiencing problems, there is likely to be a chain reaction effect in which a series of other components with direct or indirect dependencies on that component are also affected.
 Topology View illustrates the relationships between the various components and shows how an issue with one component impacts other components within the hierarchy.

 Having the ability to see the infrastructure as a whole and the relationships between the various components is hugely important from a troubleshooting standpoint because it can save admins from chasing dead ends while attempting to resolve a problem.
 Imagine for example, that an organization is having problems with their Citrix infrastructure, and that the symptoms point to an issue with a Citrix delivery controller.
 In spite of the symptoms, the delivery controller may or may not be the true cause of the problem.
 It could very well be that the delivery controller is actually fine and that the real source of the problem is a backend infrastructure component such as a database.
 So with that in mind, just imagine how much time an administrator might waste manually trying to figure out what is wrong with a delivery controller that is actually healthy.